-In general, cats can find children hard to understand as they behave in a very different way to adults.
-They are loud, unpredictable and many show their feelings using lots of physical contact such as hugs and kisses.
+Cats can find children hard to understand as they behave in a very different way to adults.
+They can be loud and unpredictable and many show their feelings by using lots of physical contact such as hugs and kisses.
 For many cats this type of behaviour can be threatening, particularly for cats who were not introduced to children when they were kittens.
 Here are some important tips on keeping children safe and cats happy.

 - If your children are very young, it is best not to leave them alone with your new rescue cat.
-Cats can be rough when they play - scratching and biting is how cats sometimes interact with each other. - Children need to be shown how to be gentle with cats.
-Teach them the right way to handle your cat and the importance of not holding them too tightly or pulling their tail, whiskers or any other body part. - Cats need lots of rest, so children and adults should never force your cat to play, or disturb them while they are sleeping or eating.
+Cats sometimes use their teeth and claws when they play and can become quite excited. - Children need to be shown how to be gentle with cats.
+Rather than picking up and cuddling your cat, teach them how to give gentle strokes on your cat's head, cheeks and chin.
+Sometimes young children like toddlers don't know their own strength so it's sensible to supervise them with your new rescue cat. - Cats need lots of rest, so children and adults should never force your cat to play, or disturb them while they are sleeping or eating.
 If your cat moves away from you or hides, they may be stressed and should be left alone.